-Our audit procedures included a combination of testing the design, implementation and effectiveness operating in respect management's assessment of existence of indicators of impairment and where applicable, determination of recoverable amounts to measure the impairment provision that needs to be accounted for.
+Our audit procedures included testing the design, implementation and operating effectiveness of controls in respect of management's assessment of existence of indicators of impairment and where applicable, determination of recoverable amounts to measure the impairment provision that needs to be accounted for.

-Our substantive testing procedures included evaluation of appropriateness of management's estimates and judgment whether any indicators of impairment existed by reviewing financial and other available information / data, if any, of a subsidiary and an associate as at March 31, 2022.
+Our substantive testing procedures included evaluation of appropriateness of management's estimates and judgment whether any indicators of impairment existed by reviewing financial and other available information / data, if any, of the subsidiary and the associate as at March 31, 2023.

-For those investments where indicators of impairment existed, we have examined management's estimates and judgment in the area of impairment testing by considering and evaluating revenue multiples of comparable companies.
-We also evaluated appropriateness of management's impairment assessment with respect to the critical assumptions used by the Management by involving our valuation specialists.
+For those investments where indicators of impairment existed, we have examined management's estimates and judgment in the area of impairment testing by considering and evaluating revenue multiples of comparable companies and discounted cash flows projections from financial budgets approved by the senior management, as applicable.